 Yak Museum of Tibet (Lhasa)

-Located in the Lhasa, the Tibet Yak Museum is the very first of its kind which is dedicated to the Tibetan customs associated with yaks.
+Located in the Lhasa, the Tibet Yak Museum (西藏牦牛博物馆 in Chinese) is the very first of its kind which is dedicated to the Tibetan customs associated with yaks.
 A total of over 500 artworks, yak specimen and products from the Lhasa museum are currently being displayed at the Guangzhou Museum of Art.

 Stepped into the museum hall, the front of the lobby is a running yak-shaped figure according to the rock paintings of Ali Rutog County.
 The top of the hall is a half-human face and half-yak head painting called “The Yak and the Man” painted by the contemporary Tibetan painter, and Angsang.